Subroto823/dsa-js/algorithms/09-graph/minimum-spanning-tree/README.md

 To check for cycles, you can use a data structure like a disjoint-set (union-find) to keep track of the components and check if the endpoints of the edge belong to the same component

-* Prim's algorithm works comparetively faster than Kruskal's, if the graph is a dense graph.
-Otherwise Kruskal's algorithm works faster.
+*Prim's algorithm works comparetively faster than Kruskal's, if the graph is a dense graph.
+Otherwise Kruskal's algorithm works faster.*

-* Another important difference is, if the graph contains more than one component, then Kruskal's algorithm discover's minimum spanning tree for all componenent.
-But Prim's algorithm works only for the One component (first / source node belongs to ).